quale-lang/quale/docs/guide.md

 state into a classical state.
 Here, the measurement happens implicitly and is kept hidden away from programmer's view point.

-<u>Note</u>: The compiler upon seeing a mismatch where a qubit is used but a
+<u>Note</u>: The compiler upon seeing a mismatch where a qbit is used but a
-bit was expected, puts a _measurement operator_ which takes in a qubit and returns a classical bit.
+bit was expected, puts a _measurement operator_ which takes in a qbit and returns a classical bit.
 This mechanism provides simplicity for programmer that they don't have to worry about measuring explicitly.
 The compiler will do this job for them.